 Currently, three VISP initiatives support international students and international collaborations:

-Our primary mission is to support international PhD students here at Vanderbilt.
+- Our primary mission is to support international PhD students studying Biomedical Sciences at Vanderbilt.
 International students applying to any one of five specific PhD programs will be considered by VISP for support of their graduate studies.
 For more information about this program, click here.

-Our second goal is to support international undergraduate students considering careers in biomedical research and looking for additional research experience via the Vanderbilt International Summer Research Academy (VISRA).
+- Our second goal is to support international undergraduate students considering careers in biomedical research.
+The Vanderbilt International Summer Research Academy (VISRA) offers these students a rigorous research experience.
 We offer two sections of VISRA – one during Vanderbilt's academic break (June-July) and a second for those students who study in the Southern Hemisphere and whose academic break is different (Jan-Feb).
 For more information, click on the link for VISRA Undergraduate Experience here.

 Questions about any of our three initiatives can be directed to VISP@vanderbilt.edu.